dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-The body of all the generated copy constructors does memberwise initialization for all
+The body of all the generated copy constructors performs memberwise initialization for each field:
-the fields:

 ```d
 {